giuseppebrandi-byui/cse210-tc03/README.md

-# cse210-tc03My name is Giuseppe and I am studying to become a Software Developer.
+My name is Giuseppe and I am studying to become a Software Developer.